psusecurity/psusecurity.github.io/README.md

 The Competition consists of two stages:

-- Stage I involves trying to solve 7 problems (i.e., Challeges) without going to the main campus of Penn State.
+- Stage I involves trying to solve 7 problems (i.e., Challenges) without going to the main campus of Penn State.
 Participants submit their solutions through an email.
 Stage I will last 2 weeks.
 - Stage II involves trying to solve a designated number of problems at the main campus of Penn State.
 A designated number of better performers during Stage I will advance to Stage II.
 All travel costs will be covered by Penn State.
 The Stage II Competition will last 12 hours (10am-10pm) on the designated Competition day.

 ### Who is eligible to participate in the Competition?